-TEMPERATURE INVERSIONS:
+TEMPERATURE INVERSIONS

-Drift potential is high during a temperature inversion.
-Temperature inversions are characterized by increasing temperature with altitude and are common on nights with limited cloud cover and light to no wind.
-The presence of an inversion can be indicated by ground fog or by the movement of smoke from a ground source or an aircraft smoke generator.
+Applications must not occur during a temperature inversion because drift potential is high.
+Temperature inversions restrict vertical air mixing, which causes small suspended droplets to remain in a concentrated cloud.
+This cloud can move in unpredictable directions due to the light variable winds common during inversions.
+Temperature inversions are characterized by increasing temperatures with altitude and are common on nights with limited cloud cover and light to no wind.
+They begin to form as the sun sets and often continue into the morning.
+Their presence can be indicated by ground fog; however, if fog is not present, inversions can also be identified by the movement of smoke from a ground source or an aircraft smoke generator.
 Smoke that layers and moves laterally in a concentrated cloud (under low wind conditions) indicates an inversion, while smoke that moves upward and rapidly dissipates indicates good vertical air mixing.
-Avoid applications during temperature inversions.